Best Project Management Tools for Construction Teams 2026: Ranked & Reviewed

 #8.
 Hive — Best for Teams Prioritizing Analytics and Team Performance

-Hive doesn't get as much attention as the big names on this list, but it performs really well in analytics and reporting.
-If you're a construction manager wanting deep visibility into team productivity, workload distribution, and project health metrics, Hive's analytics suite is genuinely impressive — and better than Monday.com at the same price point, in my opinion.
+Hive doesn't get as much attention as the heavy hitters on this list, but it punches well above its weight in analytics and reporting.
+If you're a construction manager who wants deep visibility into team productivity, workload distribution, and project health metrics, Hive's analytics suite is genuinely impressive — better than Monday.com at the same price point, in my view.

 The resourcing features are particularly useful for construction firms juggling multiple active projects with shared crew resources.
-Seeing at a glance who's over-allocated across three concurrent projects versus who has capacity isn't just nice to have — it's the difference between burning out your best foreman and actually managing your workforce intelligently.
+Seeing at a glance who's over-allocated across three concurrent projects versus who has capacity isn't just a nice-to-have — it's the difference between burning out your best foreman and actually managing your workforce intelligently.

 Key Features: